learn-co-students/bringing-it-all-together-nyc-web-091619/README.md

 specify that a call to the save method should trigger an `update`.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/bringing-it-all-together' title='Basic Dog ORM'>ORMs Lab: Bringing It All Together</a> on Learn.co and start learning to code for free.</p>

-Add clarification for ::new_from_db

-A few extra sentences to more clearly explain the argument passed to the method and the expectation of creating object instances of the class.